saji-spoon/SM-Tapu-RNGTool/README.md

 0BEEFBAG77:b98ab4f3
 #<clock hands>:<initial seed>
 #It shows 10 clockhands in result.
-#If you check clock hands 2 more and get 77, the initial seed is b98ab4f3
+#In this case, if you check clock hands 2 more and get 77, the initial seed is b98ab4f3

 #Output a list of IVs of pokemon generated from an initial seed
 $ ./list b98ab4f3